Alternate Paladin

 15th-level Oath of the Ancients feature

 Your body only ages 1 year for every 10 years that pass, and you cannot be aged by spells or magical effects.
-Also, when you are reduced to 0 hit points but not killed outright,
+In addition, once per long rest when you start your turn with 0 hit points, but not dead, you can choose to stand up with 1 hit point.

 Avatar of the Ancients